mkaplan8/AlexaforInstructions/README.md

     2. Users can upload an instruction set manually using the upload
     3. Users can upload an instruction set via file upload
     4. Users can flag uploads as either public or private
-    5. Users can see thier upload history and delete unnecessary uploads
+    5. Users can see their upload history and delete unnecessary uploads
 ```
-2. Alexa Skill Feautes
+2. Alexa Skill Features
 ```
     1. Users can ask Alexa to open an instruction set
     2. Users can use keywords like continue and previous to navigate through an instruction set